acahir/AriaSync/README.md

 1. Download Xcode from the macOS App Store
 2. Download this project either via zip file or git.
 3. Open the AriaSync.xcodeproj file.
+4. Download [OAuth2](https://github.com/p2/OAuth2) tag 4.2 and put in base of project.
-4. Signup for developer access at [Fitbit](https://dev.fitbit.com/login)
+5. Signup for developer access at [Fitbit](https://dev.fitbit.com/login)
-5. Register an App with the following settings:
+6. Register an App with the following settings:
 - Application Name: AriaSync or Make one up
 - Description: Sync Aria information with Apple HealthKit
 - Application Website: Your website (doesn't really have to work)